jcwhall/thretle-shader-texture-example/README.md

 npm run dev
 ```

-Or start the server and open the app in a new browser tab:
+Or run and open the app in a new browser tab:
 ```sh
 #
 npm run dev -- --open